Meiden Akasaka Station: Platforms

-Adjacent stations

 Station history

 Meiden Akasaka Station was opened on 1 April 1926 as Aiden Akasaka Station (名電赤坂駅, Aiden-Akasaka-eki) on the Aichi Electric Railway.
 On 1 April 1935, the Aichi Electric Railway merged with the Nagoya Railroad (the forerunner of present-day Meitetsu).
 The station was renamed to its present name on 1 December 1938.
 The station has been unattended since 1971.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 517 passengers daily.